react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-linking.md

 sidebar_label: useLinking
 ---

 The `useLinking` hook lets us handle deep links in our apps.
+You probably want to use the [`linking` prop on `NavigationContainer`](navigation-container.md#linking) instead of using this hook directly.

 Example: